 This is the third in a series of free events throughout 2021 developed by the Royal Society of Chemistry’s Science Policy Unit, exploring current issues around plastic production, use, reuse and disposal.
-This webinar is jointly organised with the Microbiology Society.
+This webinar was jointly organised with the Microbiology Society.

 We have all seen images of plastic in our oceans and washed up on our beaches.
 In fact, The Pew Charitable Trusts report that 11 million metric tons of plastic was leaked into the ocean in 2016.